microsoft/coyote/docs/_learn/tutorials/image-gallery-aspnet.md

 Note: this is `./ImageGalleryAspNet/bin/coyote` and not `./ImageGalleryAspNet/bin/netcoreapp3.1`.

-This will run the tests inside the Coyote testing engine, up to 1000 iterations each, and report any found bugs.
+This will [rewrite](/coyote/learn/tools/rewriting) the tests, and then run the tests inside the Coyote testing engine, up to 1000 iterations each, and report any found bugs.
 The bug should be found most of the time after just a few iterations (as they are not too deep).

 Besides the error output, you should see a bug error such as:
 ```